 For better or for worse, Death Trance is Versus 2.
-It's not an official sequel to Versus, nor was Ryuhei Kitamura himself directly involved with the project, but behind the scenes the connections are more than obvious.
-There is of course Tak Sakaguchi playing pretty much the same role, there's the setting, plot and characters that take quite a few cues from Versus (though Death Trance is based on a manga), and there is the fact that Yuji Shimomura served as action director for Kitamura's cult hit.
+It's not an official sequel to Versus, nor was Ryuhei Kitamura himself directly involved with the project, but behind the scenes, the connections are more than obvious.
+There is of course Tak Sakaguchi playing pretty much the same role, there are the setting, plot, and characters that take quite a few cues from Versus (though Death Trance is based on a manga), and there is the fact that Yuji Shimomura served as action director for Kitamura's cult hit.

 The plot is about a holy coffin, guarded by a monastery of monks who kill whoever tries to come near it.
 One day the entire monastery of monks is obliterated by a rogue samurai.
 He takes the coffin and heads towards the Forbidden Woods, where, as legend has it, his wishes will be fulfilled once he opens the coffin.
 When word is out that the coffin is on the move, a myriad of interested parties show up, trying to steal the coffin away from the samurai.

 Visually Death Trance is a pleasant mix of different styles.
-The dynamic camera work sporting strange angles comes right out of Versus, while the stylish finale is reminiscent of Aragami's climatic duel.
-Then there's a fun stop-motion sequence, some harsh color filters and a hefty dose of CG to liven things up.
+The dynamic camera work sporting strange angles come right out of Versus, while the stylish finale is reminiscent of Aragami's climatic duel.
+Then there's a fun stop-motion sequence, some harsh color filters, and a hefty dose of CG to liven things up.
 On top of that, the costumes are absolutely amazing and Shimomura makes great use of the setting to add some extra atmosphere.
-The only downside is the quality of the CG, which at times really is sub par.
+The only downside is the quality of the CG, which at times really is subpar.

-The soundtrack is a mix of high octane music genres, alternating between nu-metal and drum 'n bass-like tracks to keep the vibe going.
-I'm definitely not a nu-metal fan, but I felt it did suit the film as it helped the soundtrack to match the loud and in your face visual style.
-I would have preferred a few extra drum 'n bass pieces, or at least some faster metal tracks, but for a film soundtrack the selection is probably edgy enough as is.
+The soundtrack is a mix of high-octane music genres, alternating between nu-metal and drum 'n bass-like tracks to keep the vibe going.
+I'm definitely not a nu-metal fan, but I felt it did suit the film as it helped the soundtrack to match the loud and in-your-face visual style.
+I would have preferred a few extra drum 'n bass pieces, or at least some faster metal tracks, but for a film soundtrack the selection is probably edgy enough.